cperales/Ridge-ELM-framework/README.md

 - Running parameters (datasets, where to find them, where report the CSV with the metrics...)
 - Hyperparameters for cross validation, which are selected from `utils/template.py`.

+## Example

+To run an example, just open MATLAB and run `script_experiment.m`.
+It will read config files from `config/`, calculate some metrics in a 10 stratified fold cross validation with 5 nested fold cross validation for hyperparameters, and store the metric results in CSV format in `experiment/`.

 ## Parallelization

 For parallelization, [PYLM](https://pypi.org/project/pylm/) library is used.
 Bash files from `pylm_scripts` folder are used.